HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 #### Example: *Signed* FHIR Resource Attachments

-- in this example, the Provider submits a patient's active conditions to the Payer to support a <span class="bg-success" markdown="1">claim</span><!-- new-content -->.
+- In this example, the Provider submits a patient's active conditions to the Payer to support a <span class="bg-success" markdown="1">claim</span><!-- new-content -->.
 - Unlike Scenario 1 which uses DocumentReference resource to index the CCDA attachment, FHIR resources representing the patient's active conditions are transformed into a FHIR Document bundle and the bundle is digitally signed.
 - See the [Signatures] page for complete examples of how the signature was created.

 {% include examplebutton_default.html example="unsolicited-attachment-scenario3.md" b_title = "Click Here To See Example Signed FHIR Resource Attachments" %}

+#### Example: The Signature Cannot Be Verified

+This example is the same as the previous example above, except the digital signature cannot be verified.
+However, the interaction it illustrates would be the same whether the attachment was a digitally signed C-CDA, FHIR Document, or QuestionnaireResponse.

+- In this example, the Provider submits the patient's active conditions to the Payer to support a <span class="bg-success" markdown="1">claim</span><!-- new-content -->.
+- Unlike the previous example, the Payer cannot verify the signature because the certificate is expired.
+- An HTTP `400 Bad Request` and OperationOutcome are returned.

+{% include examplebutton_default.html example="unsolicited-attachment-scenario7.md" b_title = "Click Here To See an Example Where a Signature Cannot Be Verified" %}

+#### Example: Signature Missing

+This example is the same as Scenario 1 above, except a digital signature is required but is absent.
+The interaction it illustrates would be the same whether the attachment was a digitally signed C-CDA, FHIR Document, or QuestionnaireResponse.

+- The Provider submits CCDA Documents as additional documentation for a claim.
+- The attachment is an *unsigned* CCDA document, and the Payer requires a digital signature in this scenario.
+- An HTTP `400 Bad Request` and OperationOutcome are returned.

+{% include examplebutton_default.html example="unsolicited-attachment-scenario4.md" b_title = "Click Here To See an Example Where the Signature is Missing" %}

 {% include link-list.md %}